capecchi/carmodydr.github.io/concertrip.markdown

     EXAMPLE OF BS4

 The urls at LastFM are constructed like `www.lastfm.com/ARTIST_NAME`, so in order to automate the web-scraping I needed a large set of musician/band names to iterate through.
 This list I grabbed from Billboard.com.
-Once I had that, I ran through it to pull the first page of similar artists from every musicians homepage.
+Once I had that, I ran through it to pull the first page of similar artists from every musician's homepage.
 This gets stored as pairwise relationships in a MySQL database.

 Being all about live concerts, Concertrip also needs to know what events are happening!
 For this I turned to Bandsintown.com, which has an API that allows event information to be pulled given a range of dates, a geographic location, and a search radius.